 - 2 years full-time or part-time equivalent

-This course is a professional qualification in Information Technology, designed to provide appropriate practical understanding, skills and knowledge for managing IT use, change and development.
+This course is a professional qualification in Information Technology, designed to provide candidates with appropriate practical understanding, skills and knowledge for managing IT use, change and development.
 The primary aim is to allow IT professionals the opportunity for professional upgrading or an extension of their qualifications and experience.

 - Perth Campus

 - Mid-year start available (Domestic students)

 Each course has a number of credit points that must be completed for you to graduate.
 Find out what’s required to meet the credit points for this course.